 I started in the software and technology world in 1995 doing tech-support for a software product called “Internet in a Box”.
-The job consisted mainly of taking phone calls to help customers who bought the software install it, set it up on their computer and configure their modems to get connected to the Internet.
-By 1996 the Internet had become more open for the public but it still wasn’t ‘easy’ to get connected.
+The job consisted mainly of taking phone calls to help customers who bought the software, to install it on their Windows 3.1 computer, configure their modems, or update their modem strings, to get connected to the Internet.
+By 1996 the Internet had become more open for the public but it still wasn’t “easy” to get connected.
 Internet in a Box was revolutionary in the same way TiVo and smart phones changed how people use technology.
 I was an early, non-Electrical Engineer, geek.

 In 2003 I was asked to join the board of a nonprofit organization in California.
 The nonprofit worked with many California State Parks along the Sierra Nevadas.
 I was brand-new to the nonprofit world and knew nothing about how these organizations work at a business level.
 What I did know was software and technology.
 Previous to this board position, I had worked at Microsoft, Ernst & Young and Avanade in the software development world.
 I was also a small business technical consultant, so I understand the challenges small businesses face trying to use technology in their businesses.
 When I was doing consulting, I often explained, and sometimes had to convince, clients of how different technologies can work for them to be more efficient in time, money and processes, using technology that was available and inexpensive.